Francoded/PizzaPiDemo/README.md

 ### Recommended Setup

-I recommend running PizzaPi in an Android Studio virtual device and running the PizzaPi server on the same machine, i.e. on `localhost`.
+I recommend running PizzaPi in an Android Studio virtual device and running the PizzaPi server and database on the same machine.
 The PizzaPi server dependencies are easily managed using Anaconda and the provided _environment.yml_ file.

 #### Software
 * Android Studio